 The 2007 NFL Draft is April 28-29, but the experts at Scout.com are ready to give you a sneak peek into what might happen at Radio City Music Hall in New York City.
 We continue with the second half of Round 1, and Brady Quinn is incredibly still on the board.
 Does Chris Houston rise?
 Will Greg Olsen fall?
-And who'll be left for last year's Super Bowl teams, the Bears and Colts?
+Who'll be left for last year's Super Bowl teams, the Bears and Colts?

 Round 1 (Picks 17-32)